wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 limited inline editing for products and orders, ability to delete multiple items at once, a quick edit link to WP e-Commerce editing screen.

-= What does the Pro version give me? =
+= What do the paid versions give me? =

-Pro version allows managing product variations (WPeC 3.8+ required), inline editing on all fields right within the spreadsheet view and a powerful Batch Update screen where you can apply multiple smart update actions to all selected items.
+Paid versions (Pro, Multisite and Developer) allow managing product variations (WPeC 3.8+ required), inline editing on all fields right within the spreadsheet view and a powerful Batch Update screen where you can apply multiple smart update actions to all selected items.
 For Customers, you can see total sales for each customer and their last order details.

 It also gives the fuzzy, warm feeling of supporting further development of the plugin.